madhavi88/luckys-ice-cream/readme.md

 This is a ice cream store website.
-I worked in this store
+I worked in this store for the past 4 years.
+I enjoyed a lot the working there. so i decided to do the project on the store.